openjdk/guide/src/next.md

 A few things to keep in mind when filing a new bug:

 * Before filing a bug, verify that there isn't already a bug filed for this issue.
+* Make a reasonable attempt to narrow down which build or release the failure first appeared in.
 * Add relevant labels like `intermittent`, `regression`, `noreg-self` etc.
 * Set affects version to the JDK version(s) where the failure was seen.
   * If the failure is found in an update train of the JDK (e.g. 11.0.x), please make an effort to see if the bug is also present in [mainline](https://hg.openjdk.java.net/jdk/jdk/).